 “A Woman’s Book of Yoga” thoroughly illustrates the many meanings of the lunar cycle and offers a number of tools to deal with it in a more conscious way, from food to yoga and meditation for both PMS (premenstrual syndrome) and menstruation.

-My favorite meditation for this time of the month is Kirtan Kriya, considered the higher meditation for women.
+My favorite meditation for this time of the month is Kirtan Kriya, considered the highest meditation for women.
 It uses a mantra, which represents the wheel of life and balances the brain and the different qualities of our personality.
 It also works perfectly to break an habit and to go through a change or transition.

 The classical version of this meditation is in easy pose (or sitting on a chair) but here is the version for balancing the moon centers that govern female nature: lie on your stomach, chin on the ground and arms along the body, hands in gyan mudra, palms facing the sky.
 Meditate on the mantra Saa Taa Naa Maa (Panj Shabad), the four primal sounds of the mantra Sat Nam, that we use in Kundalini Yoga to remind us of our true identity.
 Each of these sounds represent a quality of the universal energy and, with their vibrations, stimulate a particular mental state: